MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/deployr-api-reference-guide.md

 These scripts are essentially blocks of R code with well-defined inputs and outputs.
 While scripts are technically also repository-managed files, they are designed to be exposed as an executable on the API.

 Scripts can be created, managed and deployed using the standard Repository APIs or directly within the* DeployR Repository Manager*.
-Please refer to the ***Repository Manager Help*** guide for further details.
+Refer to the [Repository Manager Help](rserver/deployr-repository-manager/deployr-repository-manager-about.md) for further details.

 *Authenticated* users can execute scripts within the context of any project using the /r/project/execute/script call.
 Both *authenticated* and *anonymous* users can execute scripts within the context of [anonymous projects](#anonymous-projects) using the [/r/repository/script/execute](https://deployr.revolutionanalytics.com/documents/dev/api-doc/guide/single.html#repositoryscriptexecute) and [/r/repository/script/render](https://deployr.revolutionanalytics.com/documents/dev/api-doc/guide/single.html#repositoryscriptrender) calls.

->[!NOTE]
->Please refer to the section [Working with Repository Scripts](https://deployr.revolutionanalytics.com/documents/dev/api-doc/guide/single.html#repositoryscripts) for a detailed description of repository-managed script-specific APIs.
+Refer to the section [Working with Repository Scripts](https://deployr.revolutionanalytics.com/documents/dev/api-doc/guide/single.html#repositoryscripts) for a detailed description of repository-managed script-specific APIs.

 >[!IMPORTANT]
 >Repository-managed scripts are files in the repository so all API calls described in the section [Working with Repository Files](https://deployr.revolutionanalytics.com/documents/dev/api-doc/guide/single.html#repositoryfiles) are available to create and manage repository-managed scripts.